BI Lead

 ✨Tip Number 4

-Network with professionals in the BI space, especially those who work in health and well-being.
-Engaging with industry peers can provide valuable insights and potentially lead to referrals or recommendations.
+Network with professionals in the BI field, especially those who work in health and well-being.
+Engaging with them can provide insights into the role and may even lead to referrals or recommendations.

 We think you need these skills to ace BI Lead